SAP/cap-operator/website/content/en/docs/installation/cap-operator-manager/_index.md

 type: "docs"
 tags: ["setup"]
 description: >
-  How to install CAP Operator using CAP Operator Manager
+  How to install CAP Operator using CAP Operator Manager in a Kyma/local cluster
 ---